popcar2/GodotTilemapBaker/README.md

 Don't forget to remove your collisions from the tileset (if you ever had any) when using this tool.

 Loved the project?
 [Consider buying me a cup of Ko-Fi!](https://ko-fi.com/popcar2)

+## ⚠️ Notice ⚠️

+Godot developers finally submitted [a pull request to chunk tilemap physics](https://github.com/godotengine/godot/pull/102662), which works way better than this hacky workaround.
+Give it a thumbs up and test it so it can hopefully get merged quicker.
+Once it gets merged (likely for version 4.5), this repo is getting archived :)